localstack/localstack-blog.github.io/content/2024-07-04-develop-cloud-ai-with-ollama-localstack/index.md

 ## Introduction

 In today’s tech landscape, large language models (LLMs) and AI are transforming both tech-centric and traditional businesses.
 AI functionality is being integrated across various platforms to enhance user experience.
-A common application are chatbots — tools that allow users to query information in their natural language.
-For instance, on a government website, instead of navigating through numerous menus, you can simply ask a chatbot for the specific form you need.
-This tutorial will guide you through setting up such a chatbot using
+However, developing and testing these AI integrations often requires extensive infrastructure, leading to high costs.
+LocalStack enables developers to build and test AI integrations locally, which accelerates the development process and avoids extra expenses.

-Ollama.
-We will start off by creating the entire stack locally  with LocalStack, and proceed to deploying it to the cloud.
+In this tutorial, we'll explore building an AI-powered chatbot using Ollama, a tool that lets users interact with information through natural language.
+For instance, on a government website, rather than navigating complex menus, you could ask a chatbot to find a specific form.
+We'll start by setting up the entire system locally with LocalStack, then move to deploying it in the cloud.

 ## Prerequisites